smbet/veeper/docs/overview.rst

 ============

-As stated above, `joebvp` may be used for Voigt profile fitting using either a GUI or a noninteractive batch mode.
+As stated above, `joebvp` may be used for Voigt profile fitting using either a GUI or a non-interactive batch mode.
 Both modes of operation require a continuum-fitted spectrum file as output by the `fit_continuum()` method of `linetools.spectra` objects and a line parameter input file, which is described below.
 Also, both are accessed via the `VPmeasure` module, with each